Review and revision

-The testing of the effectiveness of the key controls as included in our Internal Control Framework (ICF) is performed by the internal control department within GRM.
+The testing of the effectiveness of the key controls as included in our Internal Control Framework (ICF) is performed by the Internal Control department within GRM.
 This is one of the pillars of our House of Control supporting the Statements of the Managing Board.

 COA, as the third line, conducts independent operational audits based on the mandatory guidance of ‘The Institute of Internal Auditors’ to provide additional assurance to the Managing Board that significant risks are being managed and controlled effectively, efficiently and sustainably.
 Some of these audits are unannounced.
-The scope and frequency of COA audits is set according to the ranking of the auditable units in terms of the magnitude of risk, based on a limited number of defined characteristics.
+The scope and frequency of COA audits is set according to the ranking of the auditable units in terms of the magnitude of risk, based on a number of defined characteristics.
 This program is agreed by the Executive Committee and the Audit Committee of the Supervisory Board.

 Enhancement of the risk management system